whh881114/-k8s_learning_scripts/docs/kubernetes/06-安装loki.md

 - 功能组件介绍。
   - Distributor: The distributor service is responsible for handling incoming push requests from clients.
                  It’s the first step in the write path for log data.
   - Ingester:    The ingester service is responsible for persisting data and shipping it to long-term storage (Amazon Simple Storage Service, Google Cloud Storage, Azure Blob Storage, etc.) on the write path, and returning recently ingested, in-memory log data for queries on the read path.

   - Query Frontend: The query frontend is an optional service providing the querier’s API endpoints and can be used to accelerate the read path.

-  - Query Scheduler: The query scheduler is an optional service providing more advanced queuing functionality than the query frontend.

   - Querier:        The querier service is responsible for executing Log Query Language (LogQL) queries.

+  - Compactor:       The compactor service is used by “shipper stores”, such as single store TSDB or single store BoltDB to compact the multiple index files produced by the ingesters and shipped to object storage into single index files per day and tenant.
+This makes index lookups more efficient.
   - Index Gateway:   The index gateway service is responsible for handling and serving metadata queries.

-  - Compactor: The compactor service is used by “shipper stores”, such as single store TSDB or single store BoltDB, to compact the multiple index files produced by the ingesters and shipped to object storage into single index files per day and tenant.
-This makes index lookups more efficient.
+  - Query Scheduler: The query scheduler is an optional service providing more advanced queuing functionality than the query frontend.
   - Ruler:           The ruler service manages and evaluates rule and/or alert expressions provided in a rule configuration.